-The Best Way To Split A Maple Leaf
+The Best Way To Cut A Maple Leaf

 Yay!
-Now you know the basics, you can put it into practice the next time you’re faced with an object that you can’t (or don’t want to) cut all in one go.
+Now you know the cutting stained glass basics, you can put it into practice the next time you’re faced with an object that you can’t (or don’t want to) cut all in one go.